Zorba11/edthewise/README.md

 Localforage gives an easy implementation that helps using IndexedDB just like it's localStorage i.e simple GET, SET methods to store and retrieve data.
 Also, it help us from using redundant stringifying and parsings.

+## Logging convention

+A singleton logger service is not implemented so use `console` loggings can be used, try to keep the class name as a prefix for any logs.
+It improves trackability for all.

 # Edthewise